ABA–NBA merger: The original planned deal and revisions

 With the original 1970 ABA–NBA merger at hand, in addition to the merger still having the league be called the National Basketball Association combining the 17 NBA teams at the time (with the San Diego Rockets moving to Houston, Texas to become the Houston Rockets and the San Francisco Warriors moving to Oakland, California to become the Golden State Warriors not long after the initial announcement) with the 11 ABA teams at the time (with a few of the ABA teams moving to new locations and/or being renamed not long afterward), the details from that original planned merger would have also included a single-league schedule that was ready as early as practicable, a world championship playoff between the two league winners akin to the Super Bowl or the World Series (with the potential for teams to "move" to different "leagues" as conference replacements similar to Major League Baseball's Milwaukee Brewers and Houston Astros switching around their original leagues ever since they first entered the MLB), a common draft of college players with the 28 teams being utilized, and an expansion by at least two teams to create a 30-team NBA (predating the current number of teams in the NBA from 1995 onward by around 25 years) before the single-league schedule goes into effect as the basic items in mind, with further items in question (such as addressing the conflict of the Houston Rockets and Denver Rockets having the same team name and later player concerns) being added in the event the U.S. Congress approved of the merger.
 One condition involved during that time had the ABA make sure they didn't sign any more college underclassmen during that time, but that condition was later broken with George McGinnis being signed by the Indiana Pacers, though that didn't become the breaking point for that original deal.
 A revised agreement would initially be reached a year later on May 4, 1971.
-The NBA's ratification of the May 1971 deal would have had every team but the Virginia Squires be included in the merger (Virginia's exclusion related to them being too close to the territory of the Baltimore Bullets (now Washington Wizards) at the time, and the Squires would have to be forced to either move their franchise again to join in or fold operations altogether) in exchange for the ABA to drop their antitrust lawsuit and other legal actions against the NBA, each ABA team paying the NBA $1.25 million over a ten year period, no ABA team having a share in television revenue for two seasons, and the two leagues holding a common draft for college players.
-That revised merger would actually be approved by the U.S. Senate Antitrust Subcommittee, but the NBA's own reserve clause was actually considered illegal and thus could not be a part of the merger.
+The NBA's ratification of the May 1971 deal would have included every team but the Virginia Squires in the merger (Virginia's exclusion related to them being too close to the territory of the Baltimore Bullets (now Washington Wizards) at the time, and the Squires would have to be forced to either move their franchise again to join in or fold operations altogether) in exchange for the ABA to drop their antitrust lawsuit and other legal actions against the NBA, each ABA team paying the NBA $1.25 million over a ten year period, no ABA team having a share in television revenue for two seasons, and the two leagues holding a common draft for college players.
+That revised merger was approved by the U.S. Senate Antitrust Subcommittee, but the NBA's own reserve clause was considered illegal and thus could not be a part of the merger.
 Later amendments by the Senate to address that issue, such as replacing the reserve clause with an option clause, as well as having ABA teams not pay $1.25 million to get into the NBA and the notion that players from both leagues should all be signed to one-year contracts with second year options before becoming free agents, were ultimately rejected by both leagues.
 That would be the last serious attempt at a merger by the two leagues until 1976, following the resolution of another antitrust lawsuit led by Oscar Robertson combined with the ABA losing multiple teams during their final season of existence.